ShaniceWilliams/My-Learnings/Pandas/Grouping_and_Sorting.md

 countries_reviewed.sort_values(by='len')
 ```

 By default, this sort will be in asending order.
-To change that we would need to add the parameter: `asending=False`
+To change that we would need to add the parameter: `ascending=False`

 To sort based on index values instead we would need to utilise the `sort_index()` method.